christianalfoni/jflux/README.md

 In the first route above params will be an object that contains a key of `id`.
 The value of the key is whatever was written in the url in the `{id}` section.
 You can add multiple dynamic sections to the url, like shown in the next example, where you also have `{action}`.
 The params object passed to the callback will have two keys, `id` and `action`, with their respective values.

 ####<a name="router-nestedroutes">Nested routes</a>
-Instead of defining nesting in your code, like with callbacks etc. jFramework takes a different approach.
+Instead of defining nesting in your code, like with callbacks etc. jFlux takes a different approach.
 Since it has full control of components in your page you do not have to worry about overriding or unecessarily rerendering them.
-That means we can define how the page should look on each route and jFramework will update the current DOM to that state as effectively as possible.
+That means we can define how the page should look on each route and jFlux will update the current DOM to that state as effectively as possible.
 ```javascript
 $$.route('/', function () {
   $$.render(App(), 'body');